eshvk/gcp-dl/README.md

 ```

-- Now SSH into the machine, do 'jupyter notebook' and log on on your browser with something like `http://<external-ip>:8888`.
+- Now SSH into the machine, do `auth_and_start.sh jupyter notebook` and log on on your browser with something like `http://<external-ip>:8888`.
+The `auth_and_start.sh` bit gets you authenticated with Google Magic.

 ## Credits
-This is based on [fast.ai](https://github.com/fastai/courses/tree/master/setup)'s course setup.
+This is based on [fast.ai](https://github.com/fastai/courses/tree/master/setup)'s course setup and [easy-python-ml](https://github.com/flylo/easy-python-ml) by ZacP.